- Compliance Committees

 You must register with your ISU email address to create an account in the CITI program before you can access the training.
 Once you've created your account, you can take the course and exam listed in the "My Courses" section under the Iowa State University heading.

-You will need to obtain an access code from the IACUC unit of the Office for Responsible Research before you can create an account and access the AALAS training course.
+You will need to obtain an access code from the IACUC unit of the Office of Research Ethics before you can create an account and access the AALAS training course.

 Your score must be 80% or greater to receive certification of training.
 If your score is less than 80%, you will be allowed to retake the quiz.
 Your results will automatically be forwarded to the IACUC Administrator.
 Please be sure to print a copy of certification for your files.

-If you have any questions or need help with accessing the training, please contact the IACUC unit, Office for Responsible Research, firstname.lastname@example.org, 294-5412 or 294-9581.
+If you have any questions or need help with accessing the training, please contact the IACUC unit, Office of Research Ethics, firstname.lastname@example.org, 294-5412 or 294-9581.

 Occupational Medicine Program